-Peppermint (Mentha piperita) has a strong, clean, fresh, minty aroma.
-One of the oldest and most highly regarded herbs for soothing digestion, it may also restore digestive efficiency.* Jean Valnet MD studied peppermint's supportive effect on the liver and respiratory systems.
-Other scientists have also researched peppermint's role in improving taste and smell when inhaled.
-Dr. William N. Dember of the University of Cincinnati studied peppermint's ability to improve concentration and mental sharpness.
-Alan Hirsch MD studied peppermint's ability to directly affect the brain's satiety center, which triggers a sensation of fullness after meals.
-This powerful essential oil is often diluted before topical application.
-Peppermint may also be used to enhance the flavor of food and water.
-Peppermint has an approximate ORAC of 373,455 (TE/L).
-TE/L is expressed as micromole Trolox equivalent per liter.
+Peppermint (Mentha piperita) has a strong, clean, fresh, minty aroma and is one of the oldest and most highly regarded herbs.
+Jean Valnet, M.D., studied peppermint’s effect on the liver and respiratory systems.
+Other scientists have also researched peppermint’s role in improving taste and smell when inhaled.
+Dr. William N. Dember of the University of Cincinnati studied peppermint’s ability to improve concentration and mental activity.
+Alan Hirsch, M.D., studied peppermint’s ability to directly affect the brain’s satiety center, which triggers a sensation of fullness after meals.